Skip to main content

 <script src="https://cdn.jsdelivr.net/npm/upscaler@latest/dist/browser/umd/upscaler.min.js"></script>

-Upscaler will be available globally on your page.
+Upscaler will be available globally on our page.
 To use:

 <script type="text/javascript">